 Derived Columns

-Derived columns work the way a SQL UPDATE
+Derived columns work the way a SQL UPDATE does and is performed after table load,

 so that you have access to all of the tables columns and values at derivation time.